Amid a challenging time for trade unions in Wales, Nisreen Mansour and Joe Allen look to recent examples of successful workers’ movements.

 US Congresswoman Ilhan Omar summed it up so succinctly when she said: ‘Every worker in America should have democratic control of their workplace through a strong [labour] union.’

 This message is universal – every worker in Wales should have democratic control of their workplace through a strong labour union too.
-The challenge, then, is to seize the opportunity that the global union resurgence represents – even if doing so necessitates overhauling received wisdom and dealing with the discomforts of change.
+The challenge, then, is to seize the opportunity that the global trade union resurgence represents – even if doing so necessitates overhauling received wisdom and dealing with the discomforts of change.

 This article is part of our series of commissions on the theme of work.
 Find out more here, and send us your pitch if you have ideas on the topic.